BingX Review 2026

 BingX started in 2018 as a pure copy trading platform before expanding into spot, futures, and grid trading.
 That origin matters because it tells you where the engineering effort went first.
 After running real capital on BingX for four months alongside Bybit and Bitget, I can say that copy trading is still the strongest part of the product.
 Everything else works fine, but copy trading is where BingX earns its position in a market with dozens of competitors.

 The platform has crossed 10 million users, with the fastest growth happening in Southeast Asia and Latin America.
-I noticed this in the copy trading leaderboards, where many of the top-performing traders operate during Asian market hours.
+The copy trading leaderboards reflect this, with many of the top-performing traders operate during Asian market hours.
 If you are based in Europe or Africa, you will still find plenty of traders to follow, but the community skews East.

 Key Numbers:

-- $1-3 billion daily volume: Tight spreads on BTC/USDT and ETH/USDT.
-I tested market orders up to $5,000 on major pairs and experienced less than 0.02% slippage consistently
+- $1-3 billion daily volume: Tight spreads on BTC/USDT and ETH/USDT — market orders up to $5,000 on major pairs typically see under 0.02% slippage

 - 10+ million registered users: The copy trading marketplace has over 15,000 elite traders.
 More followers means more data to evaluate who actually performs well over time